What is the Minimum Required Licenses?

 Downstream Replica

 A downstream replica server, also called centralized administration, works by having an upstream WSUS server that shares updates, approval status, and computer groups with downstream servers.
 Replica servers inherit update approvals and are not administered separately from the upstream WSUS server.
-Each downstream replica server requires a ‘Downstream’ license.
+Each downstream replica server requires a ‘Downstream’ licence.

 Downstream Autonomous

 A downstream autonomous server, also called distributed administration, is the default installation option for WSUS.
 In Autonomous mode, an upstream WSUS server shares updates with downstream servers during synchronization.
 Downstream autonomous servers are administered separately, and they do not receive update approval status or computer group information from the upstream server.
-Each downstream autonomous server requires a ‘Downstream’ license.
+Each downstream autonomous server requires a ‘Downstream’ licence.

 Do you have a WSUS deployment for disconnected networks?